mwherman2000/neo-windocs/windocs/quickstart-csharp/00-prerequisites.md

     Figure 0.1.
 Windows 10 Home edition doesn't include the Hyper-V feature

+  **NOTE:** If you want to use a fresh clean Windows 10 Enterprise edition (Evaluation - Build 201712) enviroment (and you are running the Hyper-V service on your physical computer), consider downloading and running the "Windows 10 Dev Environment" virtual macine image.
+If is available for the following hypervisors: VMWare, Hyper-V, VirtualBox, and Parallels.
+Checkout [https://developer.microsoft.com/en-us/windows/downloads/virtual-machines](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines).

 * Latest Windows Updates installed
 * 8GB of RAM (16GM or more prefered because you need to install and enable the Hyper-V feature and service)
 * 50GB of free disk space (100GB ore preferred because you will eventually have multiple copies of the NEO blockchain files downloaded on to your machine)